 7. It takes time to develop content.

-10 pages is not enough content to provide value and authority on any given subject and Google knows this all too well.
-So, by default, Google loves sites that are continually updated and improved.
+10 pages of static content are not enough content to provide value and authority on any given subject and Google knows this all too well.
+So, by default, Google loves sites that are content-rich, continually updated, and improved.
 Many sites are basically online “brochures” that contain a certain number of pages and that’s only going to get you so far.
 This is one of the big reasons why blogs are so popular since they allow you to continually – and easily – add new content to your website.
-Developing new content takes creativity and skill and you can figure about 2 hours for every 500 word page that’s created on your site.
-Then, once the content is posted there is time involved with waiting for the engines to re-crawl your site and index the new content.

 8. Do you want to rank for niche terms or broad terms?

-Just like your target market, there are also concerns about your goals when ranking for broad terms or long tail niche terms.
-Let’s say that you sell exterior lighting and you ship your products world-wide.
+Just like your target market, there are also concerns about your goals when ranking for broad terms or long-tail niche terms.
+Let’s say that you sell mass-produced, exterior landscape lighting and you ship your products worldwide.
 Everyone in the world is a potential customer, every lighting site is a competitor and the possible keyword combinations that you can rank for when targeting a broad category like this are endless.
-Now, lets say that another company sells Tiffany lamps instead of every type of lighting possible.
-You might still have a world-wide target market and many competitors, but now you’re operating in a specific niche that is much more targeted.
-A targeted niche campaign will yield faster results than a broad product or service campaign.
-It all depends on your goals.
-The bigger your goals, the longer it will take.

 9. Competitors are always popping up and improving

 The competitive landscape is always changing, but, the world of search engine algorithms and SEO is changing even faster.
-I personally spend many hours each week trying to keep up and keep learning.
-It’s a never ending process to keep up with the news, tactics, changes and theories that surround the science of SEO and why sites ranking better than others.
-What might work this month, might not work at all next month so the way we practice search engine optimization must evolve as well.
+You can spend many hours each week trying to keep up and keep learning.
+It’s a never-ending process to keep up with the news, tactics, changes, and theories that surround the science of SEO and why sites rank better than others.
+What might work this year, might not work at all next year, so the way we practice search engine optimization must evolve as well.